aptuitiv/theme-arlo/README.md

 8. Search
    - Prime the **Search Templates** by visiting Site Manager -> Search -> Templates -> Templates.
    - Edit and save the **Search Form** under Site Manager -> Search -> Forms.
 This will generate the form fields.
+9. Add a **Content Snippet** for the footer content under Content -> Content Snippets.
+Call it "Footer Content".
+The snippet key should be `footer-content`.

 ### Deploying the Theme